-- Investments for multidimensional integrated territorial measures addressing income gap, the relatively high poverty risk, social inclusion through community-based services and integrated employment, health and social mobile support in the home environment, improved access to and quality of general services for people and enterprises; - Investments for development and implementation of attractive job prospects and comprehensive digital upskilling programmes, including measures of the silver economy, in order to build a sustainable path towards the 2030 employment target of 78%; - Investments for improving the quality, labour market relevance, and inclusiveness of education and training, incl. for tailoring education and training to labour market needs; - Productive Investments aimed at paving the way for green transition; - Investments for introduction and dissemination of the 'tech-with-a-purpose' approach who would leverage R&I to create the solutions that match the urgency of the CBC environmental and social challenges; - Investments for strengthening the level of institutional cooperation between law enforcement institutions in the field of migration management.
+- Investments for multidimensional integrated territorial measures addressing income gap, the relatively high poverty risk, social inclusion through community-based services and integrated employment, health and social mobile support in the home environment, improved access to and quality of general services for people and enterprises;

+- Investments for development and implementation of attractive job prospects and comprehensive digital upskilling programmes, including measures of the silver economy, in order to build a sustainable path towards the 2030 employment target of 78%;

+- Investments for improving the quality, labour market relevance, and inclusiveness of education and training, incl. for tailoring education and training to labour market needs;

+- Productive Investments aimed at paving the way for green transition;

+- Investments for introduction and dissemination of the 'tech-with-a-purpose' approach who would leverage R&I to create the solutions that match the urgency of the CBC environmental and social challenges;

+- Investments for strengthening the level of institutional cooperation between law enforcement institutions in the field of migration management.

+- Investments for utilization of the CBC potential for integration in international tourism network and for developing all-year-round tourism products with attractive offering of services in the off-peak season

-4. COMPLEMENTARY AND SYNERGIES WITH OTHER FUNDING PROGRAMMES AND INSTRUMENTS
+4. COMPLEMENTARIES AND SYNERGIES WITH OTHER FUNDING PROGRAMMES AND INSTRUMENTS